-When you compare the issues that come with pre-ordering to the benefits, you have to wonder who is actually getting the better deal?
+When you compare the issues that come with pre-ordering to the benefits, you have to wonder: Who is actually getting the better deal?
 The answer is almost always the company.

 Companies exist to make money.
-Running a pre-order an unreleased product not only puts cash in their bank accounts, but they gain valuable marketing insights.
+Running a pre-order on an unreleased product not only puts cash in their bank accounts, but they gain valuable marketing insights.
 They can then use those stats to make better informed decisions about where to spend their ad money.
 For example, if a company gets data that most of the people pre-ordering their product are in a certain age range, they can buy more ads that will target that same age range.
 In short, a company profits twice off your dollar.

 Patience is a virtue